YuriSizuku/demo-SdlFramework/README.md

 `Light`: the light information for rendering lighting

+`MaterialPhong`: material structure for object with phong rendering

 `Vertex`:  defines the structure of vertex attribution

 `Camera`: a camera structure with position and Euler angles， as well as the perspective information